maihao14/QuakeLabeler/docs/_build/html/_sources/index.rst.txt

 Welcome to QuakeLabeler's documentation!
 ============================================

-Quake Labeler (QL) is a Python package that enables you to label ground truth seismic phase arrivals for various machine learning applications.
-Current functionalities include retrieving raw waveforms from online data centers, customizing automation modules, processing and augmenting data, annotating by online reviewed earthquake catalogues, and visualizing data distribution.
-The code helps all levels of AI developers and researchers build their own machine learning earthquake datasets.
-Currently, Quake Labeler runs on an interactive command-line interface so that you can create datasets in a fast and efficient way.
-By design, Quake Labeler enhances reproducibility in AI seismic research.
+Quake Labeler (QL) Python package enables you to label ground truth for various seismic machine learning applications.
+Current functionalities include retrieving raw waveforms from online data centers, customizing automation modules, processing and augmenting data, annotating by online reviewed catalog, and visualizing data distribution.
+The code helps all levels of AI developers and researchers for building their own machine learning earthquake datasets.
+Currently Quake Labeler runs on an interactive command-line interface so that you can create dataset with little knowledge of programming.

 .. toctree::
    :maxdepth: 1